A virtue-based approach to reducing suffering given long-term cluelessness

 Another reason to believe that status drives can be helpful is that they have proven to be psychologically potent for human beings.
 Hence, if we could hypothetically rob a human brain of its status drives, we might well reduce its altruistic drives overall, even if other sources of altruistic motivation were kept intact.
 It might be tantamount to removing a critical part of an engine, or at least a part that adds a significant boost.

-In terms of my own motivations, I would say that drives for status often do help motivate my altruistic efforts, whether I endorse my status drives or not.
+In terms of my own motivations, I would say that drives for status probably often do help motivate my altruistic efforts, whether I endorse my status drives or not.
 Yet it is difficult to estimate the strength and influence of these drives.
 After all, the status motive is regarded as unflattering, and hence there are reasons to think that my mind systematically downplays its influence.
-Moreover, like all of the motivations listed here, the status motive probably varies in strength depending on contextual factors, such as whether I am around other people or not; I suspect that it becomes weaker when I am more isolated, which in effect suggests a way to reduce my status drives when needed.
+Moreover, like all of the motivations listed here, the status motive likely varies in strength depending on contextual factors, such as whether I am around other people or not; I suspect that it becomes weaker when I am more isolated, which in effect suggests a way to reduce my status drives when needed.

 I should also note that I aspire to view my status drives with extreme suspicion.
 Despite my claims about how status drives could potentially be helpful, I think the default — if we do not make an intense effort to hone and properly direct our status drives — is that they distort our efforts to help others.
-And I think the endeavor of questioning our status drives tends to be extremely difficult, not least since status-seeking behavior can take myriad forms that do not look or feel like status-seeking behavior at all.
+And I think the endeavor of questioning our status drives tends to be extremely difficult, not least since status-seeking behavior can take myriad forms that do not look or feel anything like status-seeking behavior.
 It might just look like “conforming to the obviously reasonable views of my peers”, or like “pursuing this obscure and interesting idea that somehow feels very important”.

 So a key question I try to ask myself is: am I really trying to help sentient beings, or am I mostly trying to raise my personal status?
 And I strive to look at my professed answers with skepticism.
 Fortunately, I feel that the “I am them” motivation can be a powerful tool in this regard.
 It essentially forces the selfish parts of my mind to ask: do I really want to gain status more than I want to prevent my future self from being tortured?
 If not, then I have strong reasons to try to reduce any torture-increasing inefficiencies that might be introduced by my status motives, and to try, if possible, to harness my status motives in the direction of reducing my future torment.